adstuart/azure-vpn-p2s/misc-win10-ikev2-trafficselectors/README.md

 I.e. For scenarios requiring more tha 255 routes advertised to P2S clients, you should use a design involving either;

 - Network virtual appliance + third party TLS based VPN
-- Perform summarisation somewhere in the network, e.g. before routers are advertised to Azure via ExpresSRo-ute
+- Perform summarisation somewhere in the network, e.g. before routers are advertised to Azure via ExpressRoute
 - Use Azure native P2S VPN Gateways in combination with OpenVPN as a protocol instead of IKEv2

 # Closing